soleyhyman/peccary/docs/source/index.rst

 `Rosso et al. <https://ui.adsabs.harvard.edu/#abs/2007PhRvL..99o4102R/abstract>`_ (2007),
 and
 `Weck et al. <https://ui.adsabs.harvard.edu/#abs/2015PhRvE..91b3101W/abstract>`_ (2015).
+This code is also based on work by collaborator David Schaffner, who wrote the initial version of some of the method, called `PESCy <https://github.com/dschaffner/PESCy>`__.

 In addition to calculating the Permutation Entropy (:math:`H`) and Statistical Complexity (:math:`C`) values, this package also has plotting tools for the :math:`HC`-plane and visualizing the resulting :math:`[H,C]` values for various timeseries, examples timeseries,